In Our Own Words

 – Emily Corwin, volunteer

 “The electricity that powers the hospital is often the only light source for the entire town… it’s important to the entire community.
 The children often study in the streets at night by the light provided by the hospital.”

 "We spent all day listening to the mayors, the ministers of health, the local health providers in three clinics, and a school tell us that the solar power and water purification systems allowed them to provide much better medical services to their people than ever before.”

 - Walt Vernon, volunteer and founder

 It Takes a Village

 Since 2014, Sextant has been working to bring resilient, sustainable healthcare infrastructure to those in need around the world.
 Generous donors, corporate partners, and determined volunteers allow us to work with community members to deliver critical solutions that protect the health of both stakeholders and the planet for the long-term.
 We at Sextant believe that, together, we can harness ecologically sustainable, human-centered design to benefit those in need for generations to come.

 HOW WE GOT STARTED

 After earthquakes devastated Haiti in 2010, it was hard to see how Walt could help.
-He had experience in engineering, not the medical field, but all around him, so many were in desperate need of emergency care, and had been for some time.
-Then a clinician explained the need for resilient infrastructure—buildings, power, water, supply storage—and offered a simple suggestion: “That’s what you can do."
-Years later, Walt’s efforts and motivations from his experience in Haiti culminated in the creation of the Sextant Foundation.
+He had experience in engineering, not medicine, but all around him, so many were in desperate need of emergency care.
+Then a clinician explained the need for resilient infrastructure—buildings, power, water, supply storage—and offered a simple suggestion: "That’s what you can do."
+Years later, Walt’s efforts and motivations from his experience in Haiti culminated in the creation of Sextant.
 Since 2014, Sextant has worked to bring robust, sustainable healthcare solutions to disaster zones and under-resourced areas throughout the world.
 We couple innovative engineering techniques with a commitment to center the experiences of those in need within solutions designed to protect their well being and that of the planet.